Badung Regency

-The regency had a population of 548,191 at the 2020 Census.
-It has undergone a population boom in recent decades (although not between 2010 and 2020), and has grown into the largest of the suburban regions of Greater Denpasar.
+The regency had a population of 543,332 at the 2010 Census and 548,191 at the 2020 Census; the official estimate as at mid-2022 was 549,527 (comprising 275,168 males and 274,359 females).
+It had undergone a population boom in recent decades (although not subsequent to 2010), and had grown into the largest of the suburban regions of Greater Denpasar (Sarbagita).
 It covers Bali's most heavily populated tourist regions, including Kuta, Legian, Seminyak, Jimbaran, Nusa Dua, Canggu, Uluwatu, Badung, and Mengwi.
 The northern part of the regency is relatively unpopulated, but the part near the coast and west of Denpasar from Jimbaran and up to Canggu is heavily populated.
 Ngurah Rai International Airport is located within the Regency.